davidde/notes/BASH.md

 Remove protection/encryption from pdf files

 * rename -S .rar .cbr *.rar
-(**Mac version** of rename by Aristotle Pagaltzis)
+(**Mac version** of rename by Aristotle Pagaltzis; this is a newer implementation of Debian's version by Larry Wall, which it is backwards compatible with, meaning the Mac version understands "rename 's/.rar/.cbr/' *.rar", but Debian's version does not have the -S flag.)
 Batch rename all files in the current working directory from .rar to .cbr
 -s, --subst: Perform a simple textual substitution of "from" to "to".
 The "from" and "to" parameters must immediately follow the argument.
 -S, --subst-all: Same as "-s", but replaces every instance of the "from" text by the "to" text.
 -n, --dry-run, --just-print: no-execute mode; just print out the changes without actually making them.
+-v, --verbose: Print additional information about the operations (not) executed.

 * rename -n 's/.rar/.cbr/' *.rar
 (**Debian/Ubuntu Perl-based version** of rename by Larry Wall & Robin Barker,